 But I did not want a heavy flaked coconut for this cakey cookie, so I needed a drier coconut that would spread throughout the cookie.
 I have been using Let's Do Organic 100% Organic Shredded Coconut Unsweetened, which can be found at Target.
 I also found it at Wegmans here in Lancaster—most of the time you find the flaked coconut sweetened and the shredded coconut unsweetened.

-If you have a brand you like that you use in your cookies, by all means, use what you love.
+If you have a brand you like, then use it in your cookies.
+By all means, use what you love.

 How to Make Pineapple Coconut Cookies